decant09/learn-the-lingo-quiz/README.md

 ![](/docs/website_screenshots/quiz_over_page_dark_mode.png)
 ### Future Features
 - The website is based on the Scottish linguistic variation of English, as well as its own regional dialects.
-However, on a similar basis, I would like to include England and Ireland specific quizes.
+However, on a similar basis, I would like to include England and Ireland specific quizzes.
 - The structure would be the same but instead the homepage would be modified to add buttons that would allow the user to choose the
 England, Ireland or Scotland quiz option.
 - At the outset of creating this website I intended to have a leaderboard feature which would display the top three scores achieved by users.
-However. time contraints meant that I had to remove this feature from the website as it not fully complete by the time of submission.
+However. time constraints meant that I had to remove this feature from the website as it not fully complete by the time of submission.
 ##  Technologies Used
 ### Languages